3 women killed in rollover crash on Telegraph Road in Redford Township

 Police said three women were killed in the crash.
 The car rolled over several times and hit a light pole.
 Two women were ejected from the vehicle.
 Firefighters were working to extract the third victim from the vehicle by using the Jaws of Life.

+3 women dead; police say Kia Optima was going 100mph + before it barrel rolled down road & hit pole. #local4 pic.twitter.com/WWvKjaGl18 — Nick Monacelli (@nickmonacelli) March 29, 2018

-Telegraph Road is closed in both directions between Plymouth and Joy roads for the investigation.
-At this time investigators do not have an estimated time for when the road will be reopened.
+Telegraph Road was closed for hours in both directions between Plymouth and Joy roads for the crash investigation.
+The road is back open for traffic.

 Witnesses said the vehicle -- a gray Kia Optima -- was traveling at a high rate of speed before losing control, hitting a sign, rolling down the road and wrapping around a utility pole.
 The car may have exceeded speeds of 100 mph.